Roasted Vegetables

 Brussel Sprouts:

-I read in the paper that people hate brussel sprouts because when they had them as children they were boiled and tasteless.
+I read in the paper that people hate Brussel sprouts because when they had them as children they were boiled and tasteless.
 If they were cooked properly we would like them.
 So, we experimented.
 Unfortunately, the paper's theory didn't work.
-Wayne still hates brussel sprouts, but I loved them, so that was okay.
+Wayne still hates Brussel sprouts, but I loved them, so that was okay.

 Garlic: